 There's no shortage of advice on how to save money on weddings, but not everyone has unlimited time to DIY every last detail, or the ruthlessness to cut a guest list in half.
 Many of us don't want to cut corners when it comes to one of the most special days of our life.
 But that doesn't mean you have to spend thousands of dollars on unnecessary details and traditions.
-There are some real, feasible ways to save money on your wedding without sacrificing too much.
+Added expenses can creep into even the most comprehensive budget, but there are some real, feasible ways to save money on your wedding without sacrificing too much.
 I know this, because I did them!
 Here are all the ways I cut costs but still had a memorable day.

 1. Split Things Up